Magic minute: History

 The custom has been used by leaders of both parties.
-Champ Clark, the minority leader in 1909, spoke for five hours and fifteen minutes against tax reforms; this was considered the record before 2018.
+Champ Clark, the minority leader in 1909, spoke for five hours and fifteen minutes against tax reforms; this remained the record for over a hundred years.

 In June 2009, minority leader John Boehner spoke for under two hours opposing an energy bill, the American Clean Energy and Security Act.

 In February 2018, Democratic minority leader Nancy Pelosi used the magic minute (calling it the "leadership minute") to speak for a then-record of eight hours and seven minutes, calling for legislation protecting DREAMers.
 Much of the speech was spent reading their letters; the feat was called "pretty darned impressive" by Republican Speaker of the House Paul Ryan, who highlighted her use of high heels throughout the speech.

-In November 2021, minority leader Kevin McCarthy used the magic minute to speak for eight hours and thirty-two minutes, prior to the passage of President Joe Biden's Build Back Better bill.
-During the speech, McCarthy mentioned how he became a Republican partly because of President Jimmy Carter's use of sweaters and how baby carrots were "just big carrots.
+In November 2021, Republican minority leader Kevin McCarthy used the magic minute to speak for eight hours and thirty-two minutes, prior to the passage of President Joe Biden's Build Back Better bill.
+During the speech, McCarthy mentioned how he became a Republican partly because of President Jimmy Carter's penchant for wearing sweaters and how baby carrots were "just big carrots.
 They chop 'em and they charge you more and you buy them."
 Other talking points included how he wished he "could have been in Tiananmen Square and ... there knocking down the Berlin Wall", and how he could not "even afford to test drive a Tesla, and Elon is one of [his] best friends."

-In the aftermath of McCarthy's speech, the longest in the House's modern history, White House Press Secretary Jen Psaki remarked that he did not talk about climate change or child care costs, despite the length of the speech.
+In the aftermath of McCarthy's speech, breaking the record for longest in the House's modern history, White House Press Secretary Jen Psaki remarked that he did not talk about climate change or child care costs, despite the length of the speech.

+On July 3, 2025, House Minority Leader Hakeem Jeffries used his time to delay a house vote on the "One Big Beautiful Bill Act," a reconciliation measure unanimously opposed by Democratic members of the House and Senate, again breaking the record.
+Jeffries spoke for eight hours and forty-four minutes.